robinc80/Remotely/README.md

 ![GitHub Build](https://github.com/lucent-sea/Remotely/workflows/GitHub%20Build/badge.svg)

+> ## Repo is "On Pause"
+> My family and I have recently moved into a new house.
+Until we've settled in and adjusted to the changes, the repo will be archived.
+This is for my own peace of mind, as it's rather stressful to see requests/issues come in when I don't have time to address them.
+>
+> Once I'm ready to resume the project, the archival will be removed.

 ## Donations
 If this project has benefited you in some way, or if you just want to show appreciation, please consider donating to a charity.